JetBrains/kotlin/kotlin-native/HACKING.md

 To forcibly redownload Google Test when running tests, use the corresponding project property:

-     ./gradlew :kotlin-native:hostRuntimeTests -Prefresh-gtest
+     ./gradlew :kotlin-native:runtime:hostRuntimeTests -Prefresh-gtest

-or run the `downloadGTest` task directly with the `--refresh` CLI key:
+or run the `downloadGoogleTest` task directly with the `--refresh` CLI key:

-    ./gradlew :kotlin-native:downloadGTest --refresh
+    ./gradlew :kotlin-native:downloadGoogleTest --refresh

 To use a local GTest copy instead of the downloaded one, add the following line to `kotlin-native/runtime/build.gradle.kts`: